apollographql/subscriptions-transport-ws/README.md

   * `subscriptionManager: SubscriptionManager` : GraphQL subscription manager
   * `onSubscribe?: (message: SubscribeMessage, params: SubscriptionOptions, webSocket: WebSocket)` : optional method to create custom params that will be used when resolving this subscription
   * `onUnsubscribe?: (webSocket: WebSocket)` : optional method that called when a client unsubscribe
-  * `onConnect?: (connectionParams: Object, webSocket: WebSocket)` : optional method that called when a client connects to the socket, called with the `connectionParams` from the client, the return value of this callback will be available as part of the `context` of the subscription. return `false` or throw and exception to reject the connection.
+  * `onConnect?: (connectionParams: Object, webSocket: WebSocket)` : optional method that called when a client connects to the socket, called with the `connectionParams` from the client, if the return value is an object, its elements will be added to the context. return `false` or throw an exception to reject the connection.
+May return a Promise.
   * `onDisconnect?: (webSocket: WebSocket)` : optional method that called when a client disconnects
   * `keepAlive?: number` : optional interval in ms to send `SUBSCRIPTION_KEEPALIVE` messages to all clients
 - `socketOptions: {WebSocket.IServerOptions}` : options to pass to the WebSocket object (full docs [here](https://github.com/websockets/ws/blob/master/doc/ws.md))